IIT Mandi

-IIT Mandi is a research university now located in Kamand Valley, Mandi city in Mandi district of Himachal Pradesh and has 132 faculties with 1,655 students enrolled at undergraduate, postgraduate and research level.
-Currently, the university has 1,141 alumni.

-Since its inception the institute has been involved with more than 275 Research and Development (R&D) projects worth more than Rs.
-120 crore.
-In the past 10 years, the institute has signed Memorandum of Understanding (MoU) with as many as 11 international and 12 national universities.

 History

-IIT Mandi's permanent campus (about 14 km from Mandi) is on the left bank of the Uhl River at Kamand and Salgi villages.
+IIT Mandi's permanent campus, about 14 km from Mandi, consists of the South and North campuses connected by a narrow neck.
+The South campus is on the left bank of the Uhl River below Kamand village.
+The North campus is along the Kataula Khad (stream) opposite Salgi village.

 The Foundation Stone was laid on 24 February 2009 and the institution was registered as a society in Uttarakhand on 20 June 2009.
 The first batch of 97 students were admitted in July 2009 with classes starting in IIT Roorkee, the mentoring IIT, on 27 July 2009.

-A transit campus at Government Post graduate College, Mandi was handed over by the Himachal Pradesh Government on 16 November 2009.
+A transit campus at Government Postgraduate College, Mandi was handed over by the Himachal Pradesh Government on 16 November 2009.